viadataio/eins-documentation/GeoLocationTracing.md

 ```

 Where:
- * geoZoneSpecId, latRange and longRange all return information about the geo-zones that are being returned
+ * geoZoneSpecId, latRange and longRange all contain information about the geo-zones that are being returned
- * zones contains the zone specific information:
+ * zones contains the zone-specific information:
  * centreLatitude and centreLongitude share information over the location of the geo-zone
  * exposures contains a list of exposure information by time period
     - Exposure is the rating as a percentage
     - start and end indicate the time period as unix timestamps

 #### Estimation of Response Data Size